Kartikdixit2468/Data-Science-projects/README.md

 # Machine-learning-projects
-This repo contains very basic ML projects using Python.
+This repo contains some begginer friendly ML projects using Python.